 To get its way, America had to apply an additional, almost unimaginable level of pressure.
 Why?
 Because of the will and mind-set of the Japanese, especially the leadership.
 A takeaway here is that, in future situations, a decent understanding of adversary will and mind-set is essential to a prudent evaluation of how the adversary will react to pressure, particularly if, unlike the Japanese in August 1945, the adversary can inflict catastrophic damage on the United States.
-Moreover, adversary will and mind-set should be considered at the earliest stage of planning, even during level officers immediately attempted a coup, seizing the Tokyo the Eastern Army, stormed over to the palace with troops and squelched the revolt.
-Within a day or two, the military rooted ments to end the war."28 He walked slowly from the room.
-The war was over.
+Moreover, adversary will and mind-set should be considered at the earliest stage of planning, even during

+&lt;sup>28 Learning of the decision for surrender, ultranationalist midlevel officers immediately attempted a coup, seizing the Tokyo Imperial Palace and other facilities.
+Shizuichi Tanaka, general of the Eastern Army, stormed over to the palace with troops and squelched the revolt.
+Within a day or two, the military rooted out the rebels everywhere.
+This allowed the surrender to proceed.
+Like Anami, Tanaka committed suicide at the end of the war.